-Among the reports presented at the numerous theme zones, several will be from the directors of the two BI.ZONE tech blocks.
-The head of the expert services unit, Evgeny Voloshin, will talk about the evolution of cyberattacks, the shift of the attacker’s focus from complex technological scenarios to sociotechnical, as well as a qualitative change in the approach to social engineering.
+Among the reports presented at the numerous theme zones, several will be from the heads of the two BI.ZONE tech blocks.
+The Head of Expert Services, Evgeny Voloshin, will talk about the evolution of cyberattacks, the shift of the attacker’s focus from complex technological scenarios to sociotechnical ones, as well as a qualitative change in the approach to social engineering.

 Two cybersecurity platforms from the line of BI.ZONE proprietary products will be presented at the event.
-These platforms have already proven to be highly effective in the financial industry: ThreatVision for organising the exchange, analysis and application of information about cyberthreats (Threat Intelligence) and BCFP for countering fraud in electronic payment channels (antifraud).
+These platforms have already proved to be highly effective in the financial industry: ThreatVision for organizing the exchange, analysis and application of information about cyber threats (Threat Intelligence) and BCFP for countering fraud in electronic payment channels (anti-fraud).

-In addition, BI.ZONE will unveil for the first time an expanded range of managed cybersecurity services — cloud solutions that allow organisations to outsource part of their defence against modern threats.
+In addition, BI.ZONE will unveil for the first time an expanded range of managed security services—cloud solutions that allow organizations to outsource part of their defenses against modern threats.

-For an interactive feel for the problems of digital security, BI.ZONE invites attendees of the Congress to their stand with a simulation of a real city exposed to modern cyberthreats.
-In the ten-minute VR game participants will be able to try on the roles of attackers and defenders: some will try to hack infrastructure objects, while others will try to repel the attacks.
+For an interactive feel for the problems of digital security, BI.ZONE invites attendees of the Congress to their stand with a simulation of a real city exposed to modern cyber threats.
+In a ten-minute VR game, the participants will be able to try on the roles of attackers and defenders: some will try to hack infrastructure objects while others will repel the attacks.

-On the final day of the Congress, CEO of BI.ZONE, Dmitry Samartsev will take part in a briefing aimed at surmising a separate event within the Global Cyber Week — Cyber Polygon — an online training exercise on international business cooperation in the fight against digital threats, which will be held on June 19.
+On the final day of the Congress, BI.ZONE CEO Dmitry Samartsev will take part in a briefing to surmise a separate event within the Global Cyber Week—Cyber Polygon, an online training exercise in international business cooperation in the fight against digital threats to be held on June 19.

-BI.ZONE is a co-organiser of Cyber Polygon along with Sberbank PJSC.
-The company’s experts shall enact a simulation of several common types of attacks on the training infrastructures of the participating companies.
-Among those are global organisations from the finance and telecommunications sectors, diversified holdings, and state structures.
+BI.ZONE is a co-organizer of Cyber Polygon jointly with Sberbank.
+The company’s experts will simulate several common types of attacks on the training infrastructures of the participating companies.
+Among those are global organizations from the finance and telecommunications sectors, diversified holdings, and state structures.

-The International Cyber Security Week (Global Cyber Week) will be held in Moscow from June 17 to June 21, 2019.
-It is planned to bring together participants from more than 50 countries around the world — representatives of Russian and foreign government agencies, international organisations and transnational companies, as well as independent experts and researchers.
+The International Cyber Security Week (Global Cyber Week) will be held in Moscow on June 17–21, 2019.
+It is planned to bring together participants from more than 50 countries around the world—representatives of Russian and foreign government agencies, international organizations and transnational companies, as well as independent experts and researchers.

-June 17-18, the Global Cyber Week is to kick off with the OFFZONE Practical Security Conference, followed by Cyber Polygon — an exercise on international business cooperation in the fight against digital threats to be held on June 19, ending with a series of business programs on June 20-21 within the framework of the International Cybersecurity Congress.
+June 17–18, the Global Cyber Week is to kick off with the OFFZONE practical cybersecurity conference, followed by Cyber Polygon—an exercise on international business cooperation in the fight against digital threats to be held on June 19, ending with a series of business programs on June 20–21 as part of the International Cybersecurity Congress.